 NYSDEC will consider public comments, and revise the draft cleanup plan if necessary, before approving the proposed remedy.
-The New York State Department of Health (NYSDOH) must concur with the proposed remedy.
+The NYSDOH must concur with the proposed remedy.
 After approval, the proposed remedy becomes the selected remedy.
 The selected remedy is formalized in the site Decision Document.